igorbrigadir/ishkurs-guide-dataset/README.md

 # Ishkur's Guide to Electronic Music v2.5 Dataset:

 Structured Data from v2.5 of Ishkur's Guide to Electronic Music.
 I wanted to preserve the information in the guide, without relying on flash, and have a good dataset to experiment with.
 Extracted largely manually, if you spot a missing data point, let me know.
+This is a relatively small dataset, but might be interesting to use as an example in hirarchical community detection, or some other network analysis.

+## Data Cleaning Steps:

 * Load up http://techno.org/electronic-music-guide/ with dev tools on.
 * Click on everything that loads resources (each main page and genre)
 * Extract HAR files: https://github.com/azu/har-extractor
 * Extract SWF Files texts (tracks): https://github.com/jindrapetrik/jpexs-decompiler
 * Extract connections: SWF is a nightmare.
 Connections extractred manually.

+## Data Dictionary:

 * `data/`: Contains all swf and txt files from http://techno.org/electronic-music-guide/